caido/documentation/src/concepts/instances.md

 ---

-You can add Instances with the `New instance` button, those can be other `Local` instances if you want to use another [data path](/configuration/data_location.md) or port.
+You can add Instances with the `New instance` button, those can be other `Local` Instances if you want to use another [data path](/configuration/data_location.md) or port.

 <img alt="New local instance." src="/_images/instances_local.png" center width="500"/>